-Natural materials are a great way to elevate you home and connect with nature.
+Natural materials are a great way to elevate your home and connect with nature.
 There are staples of natural materials such as linen and timber which will add warmth to a space.
 I have picked my favourite natural materials below.
-You can introduce natural materials into your home through flooring and wall finishes and in smaller ways through introducing select home accessories.
+You can introduce natural materials into your home through flooring and wall finishes and in smaller ways by introducing select home accessories.
 The great thing about natural materials is that they come with their own unique palette and texture.

 Linen is my favourite fabric.
 It is one of the only fabrics that get better with age.
 Made from flax it is one of the oldest used materials in the world.
-For adding warmth to a house you won’t find a better fabric, than linen, it also stronger than cotton.
-It lends itself well to dying and is a beautiful way of bringing in soft natural colours into your home.
+For adding warmth to a house you won’t find a better fabric, than linen, it is also stronger than cotton.
+It lends itself well to dying and is a beautiful way of bringing soft natural colours into your home.
 As curtains, it lets light in beautifully.
 As cushion covers and bedding, it holds warmth and is super soft.
 Photos via Pinterest & I love linen.

 Terracotta is one of my favourite materials.
 It is unglazed pottery which is left raw.
 Most terracotta is the earthy ochre colour that we all know but it can be white such as the Tamegroute pottery is before it is glazed.
 A versatile material it is beautifully used as a floor tile where the richness of the colour can be seen in a large expanse.
 It can be quite a cheap material due to the simplicity of its production in terms of finishing.
 Most people will know the material through plant pots but it looks great as an interior material.
 Photos via Crü & Pinterest.

-Around 3,000 to 4,000 species produce timber which is suitable for products.
+Around 3,000 to 4,000 species produce timber that is suitable for products.
 I love the natural patina that timber develops over time.
 I’m a huge fan of vintage timber that is full of marks and history.
 Photos via Reform.